 - Each classroom and lab has the following available: Clorox disinfecting wipes, hand sanitizer, nitrile examination gloves, tissues, and COVID-19 signage.

-Reopening of the Adult and Continuing Education Center at York County School of Technology entails that priority measures are taken to ensure a healthy and safe learning environment for employees and students during the COVID-19 pandemic.
+The Adult and Continuing Education Center at York County School of Technology has implemented priority measures to ensure a healthy and safe learning environment for employees and students during the COVID-19 pandemic.
 The Health and Safety Plan was developed to assist in managing and mitigating the infectious spread of the COVID-19 virus while students resume in-class instruction.
-Development of the Health and Safety Plan is based on guidance from the Pennsylvania
+Development of the Health and Safety Plan is based on guidance